On growth rate and contact homology: Introduction and main results

 \section{Introduction and main results}

-The goal of this paper is to study connections between the geometry of a manifold and the asymptotic number of Reeb periodic orbits with period smaller than~$L$ as $L\to\infty$.
+The goal of this paper is to study connections between the asymptotic number of periodic Reeb orbits of a $3$-dimensional contact manifold and the geometry of the underlying manifold.
 We first recall some basic definitions of contact geometry.
 A $1$-form $\alpha$ on a $3$-manifold $M$ is called a \emph{contact form} if $\alpha\wedge\d \alpha$ is a volume form on $M$.
-A \emph{contact structure} $\xi$ is a plane field locally defined as the kernel of a contact form.
-In what follows, we will always assume that contact structures are co-orientable.
-If $\xi$ is co-oriented, it is globally defined by a (non unique) contact form.
+A \emph{(cooriented) contact structure} $\xi$ is a plane field defined as the kernel of a contact form.
+If $M$ is oriented, the contact structure $\ker(\alpha)$ is called \emph{positive} if the $3$-form $\alpha\wedge\d \alpha$ orients $M$.
 The \emph{Reeb vector field} associated to a contact form $\alpha$ is the vector field $R_\alpha$ such that $\iota_{R_\alpha}\alpha=1$ and $\iota_{R_\alpha}\d\alpha=0$.
 It strongly depends on $\alpha$.
-The Reeb vector field (or the associated contact form) is called \emph{hypertight} if there is no contractible periodic orbit.
-It is called \emph{non-degenerate} if all periodic orbits are non-degenerate ($1$ is not an eigenvalue of the first return map).
+The Reeb vector field (or the associated contact form) is called \emph{non-degenerate} if all periodic orbits are non-degenerate ($1$ is not an eigenvalue of the differential of the first return map).

-A fundamental step in the classification of contact structures was the definition of tight and overtwisted contact structures given by Eliashberg \cite{Eliashberg89} in the line of Bennequin's work \cite{Bennequin83}.
-A contact structure $\xi$ is \emph{overtwisted} if there exists an embedded disk tangent to $\xi$ on its boundary.
+A fundamental step in the classification of contact structures was the definition of tight and overtwisted contact structures given by Eliashberg \cite{Eliashberg89} following Bennequin \cite{Bennequin83}.
+A contact structure $\xi$ is said to be \emph{overtwisted} if there exists an embedded disk tangent to $\xi$ on its boundary.
 Otherwise $\xi$ is said to be \emph{tight}. \emph{Universally tight} contact structures are structures admitting a tight lift on universal cover.
-Universally tight and hypertight \cite{Hofer93} contact structures are always tight.
+A contact form is called \emph{hypertight} if there is no contractible periodic Reeb orbit.
+Universally tight and hypertight~\cite{Hofer93} contact structures are always tight.